ahmedpaysky/PayButton/README.md

 3- in your build.gradle file in app level in dependencies{} add :- implementation 'com.github.payskyCompany:fabsdk:1.1.10' Example:- dependencies {
-  implementation 'com.github.payskyCompany:paybutton:1.1.12'
+  implementation 'com.github.payskyCompany:paybutton:1.1.16'
 }
 4- Sync your project.

-Note:- 1.1.9 may not be the last version check Releases in github to get latest version.
+Note:- 1.1.16 may not be the last version check Releases in github to get latest version.
 ```
 ### Using SDK

 ```
 in order to use our SDK you should get merchant id and Terminal id from our company.

-1 – Attach to your design xml file our Button.

-  <io.paysky.ui.custom.PayButton
-                android:id="@+id/paybtn"
-                android:layout_width="match_parent"
-                android:layout_height="wrap_content"
-                android:gravity="center" />

-2 - if you don't have a xml view layour file you can add our PayButton in your java code.
+1 – create a new instance from PayButton:-
 PayButton payButton = new PayButton(context);

-3 - after inflate PayButton in xml find it in your java code like:-

-  PayButton payButton = findViewByI(R.id.paybtn);

 you need to just pass some parameters to our button to know merchant data and amount this parameters is:- 1-Merchat id
   2-Terminal id
   3-Payment amount
   4-Currency code
+  5-merchant secure hash.

+Note That:-
+you shoud keep your secure hash and merchant id and terminal id with encryption before save them in storage if you want.

 Example:-